freeCodeCamp/learn-bash-scripting-by-building-five-programs/TUTORIAL.md

 ### 680.1

+That should work.
 In your `for` loop, use `sleep` to make the script pause for `1` second after each number is printed.

 #### HINTS

+- Add the suggestion to the `for` loop in your `countdown.sh` file
 - Add `sleep 1` after you print `i` in your `for` loop

 ## 690. ./countdown 3